neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part3.md

 def send_welcome_email(email):
     to = email
     from_email = settings.DEFAULT_FROM_EMAIL
-    subject = 'Welcome to Our Platform'
+    subject = 'Welcome To The Platform'
     html_message = render_to_string('users/new_user_welcome_email.html', {'email': to })
     plain_message = strip_tags(html_message)
     send_mail(subject, plain_message, from_email, [to], html_message=html_message)

 ```

-Save and close the file (`CTRL`+`x` ➡ `y` ➡ `ENTER`)
+💾 Save and close the file (`CTRL`+`x` ➡ `y` ➡ `ENTER`)

-Now we can call this task automatically using Django signals or programatically any other way we can come up with.
+Now we can call this task automatically using Django signals or programmatically any other way we can come up with.

 ### Django Signals